department-of-vet-pathology-unizg/tutorials/README.md

 Our goal is to apply Deep Learning in automating and developing more accurate, faster and less expensive diagnostic procedures in pathology.
 Deep learning is a set of algorithms that enables a computer to learn something from previous examples, in a way similar to how humans learn.
 For this reason, in media they are more often called "Artificial Intelligence".

-Deep learning has proven to be an extremely effective technique for a broad range of computer vision task, especially in medicine.
-It is often more important to have a deep understanding of the data than it is to have a PhD in statistics and, as a result, there is a high, unfilled demand for data scientists with a background in medicine.
+Deep learning has proven to be an extremely effective technique for a broad range of computer vision tasks, especially in medicine.
+As it is often far more important to have a deep understanding of the data than it is to have a PhD in statistics, there is a high, unfilled demand for data scientists with a background in medicine.
 We hope that students on this project will continue to develop in this field after graduating from VEF.

 You can read more about the importance of deep learning in veterinary medicine in this blog post: [Why Veterinary Medicine Desperately Needs Deep Learning](https://medium.com/@kvinicki/why-veterinary-medicine-desperately-needs-deep-learning-daf1785f2146)